-D. For Transfer Annexes, would any of your responses to Questions 22 through 29 that you provided in Part 2 be different as a result of (a) any changes in law in your jurisdiction, (b) the inclusion of the VM Transfer Annex in this opinion that was not previously included, or (c) the inclusion of equity securities as Eligible Collateral described in assumption (G)(4)?
+G. For Transfer Annexes, would any of your responses to Questions 22 through 29 that you provided in Part 2 be different as a result of (a) any changes in law in your jurisdiction, (b) the inclusion of the Transfer Annexes in this opinion that was not previously included, or (c) the inclusion of equity securities as Eligible Collateral described in assumption (G)(4)?
+If so, please comment specifically on any such changes.
+Please assume that the VM Transfer Annex is amended by the VM Transfer Annex IA Amendments.
+Would any of your responses to questions 22 through 29 below be different than the responses to such questions that you provided as of the last date such responses were provided with respect to your jurisdiction as a result of the inclusion of the VM Transfer Annex, as amended by the VM Transfer Annex IA Amendments, in this opinion?
 If so, please comment specifically on any such changes.

-For Transfer Annexes, in respect of the Collateral that is not Korean Collateral, any of our responses to Questions 22 through 29 that we provided in Part 2 of our memorandum would not be different as a result of (a) any changes in law in Korea (as of the date of this memorandum), (b) the inclusion of the VM Transfer Annex in our memorandum that was not previously included, or (c) the inclusion of equity securities as Eligible Collateral.
+For Transfer Annexes, in respect of the Collateral that is not Korean Collateral, any of our responses to Questions 22 through 29 that we provided in Part 2 of our memorandum would not be different as a result of (a) any changes in law in Korea (as of the date of this memorandum), (b) the inclusion of the Transfer Annexes in our memorandum that was not previously included, (c) the inclusion of equity securities as Eligible Collateral or (d) the amendment of the VM Transfer Annex by the VM Transfer Annex IA Amendments.